510-649-1595 x 301

 510-649-1595 x 303

-Ash sees herself helping to create a more sustainable food system for our planet.
-Her introduction to this field began in 2007 during a Green Apprenticeship on Kibbutz Lotan in Israel and has taken her across the globe to farms in Hawaii and eventually to this landing spot in Berkeley.
+Ash sees themself helping to create a more sustainable food system for our planet.
+Ash’s introduction to this field began in 2007 during a Green Apprenticeship on Kibbutz Lotan in Israel and has taken them across the globe to farms in Hawaii and eventually to this landing spot in Berkeley.
 Ash was a fellow at Urban Adamah during the fall of 2011 and went on to become one of the founding members and Business Manager of Urban Worm, Urban Adamah’s worm composting project.
-Having graduated from the University of Wisconsin – Madison in 2008 with degrees in geography, economics and business, Ash combines her greater passion for justice with her agricultural knowledge and business sense to not only keep Urban Adamah’s books balanced but expand its reach and ability to make a difference.
+Having graduated from the University of Wisconsin – Madison in 2008 with degrees in geography, economics and business, Ash combines their greater passion for justice with their agricultural knowledge and business sense to not only keep Urban Adamah’s books balanced but expand its reach and ability to make a difference.

 510-649-1595 x 308